MrRendroc/A-Basic-Mind/README.md

 # A-Basic-Mind
-BASIC language port of Linus Akesson's "A Mind Is Born", a 256-byte demo for the Commodore 64. https://www.linusakesson.net/scene/a-mind-is-born/index.php
+BASIC language port of Linus Akesson's "A Mind Is Born", a 256-byte demo for the Commodore 64. https://www.linusakesson.net/scene/a-mind-is-born/index.php Per Mr. Akesson: "This work is distributed under a Creative Commons BY-NC-SA license.
+For commercial use, please get in touch."

 A brilliant piece of art in only 256 bytes!
 I think it is amazing.
 As Mr. Akesson tells us, "it was submitted to the Oldskool 4K Intro compo at Revision 2017, where it ended up on 1st place."